 Step 6.
 In this step we open app/views/home/index.html.erb, the file that is used for a view for our home controller.
 It will display the scheduler.

-Now we add a container for scheduler, and then initialize our event calendar:
+Now we add a container for scheduler, and then initialize our calendar:

 <div class="dhx_cal_navline">